 By Pop-Up’s Andy As I headed down the jet-bridge onto the plane, something hit me.
 Not physically, but emotionally.
 I had to take a moment to check-in with myself and regroup my thoughts.
 Through a deductive soliloquy of ‘been there, done that’ I...

-By Zan Last year was a busy year.
+Last year was a busy year.
 Not only was I buzzing around the world with Morgan, but I was also preparing my heart to have an upgrade in status: I was no longer in the youngest generation within my family.
-Yes, 2015 was the year that I became an auntie to two...
+Yes, 2015 was the year that I became an auntie to two adorable...

 By Zan Since arriving back in the UK, things have been go go go.
 Morgan and I are both working towards a PhD in Playwork.
 But sadly, being on the road does not often lend itself to the most ideal study environment.
 So we’ve been studying hard in the last couple...